smesch/jenkins-with-kubernetes-slaves/README.md

 # Preparation of Local Environment

 This section will guide you through the preparation of your local environment if you chose to provision the cluster from your machine.
-As an alternative, you can skip ahead to the [Using Vagrant](#using-vagrant) section which will let you create a virtual machine with everything you need already installed.
+As an alternative, you can skip ahead to the [Using Vagrant](#using-vagrant) section to create a virtual machine with everything you need already installed.

 ### Prerequisites